A small shift in how you use energy can make a big difference

 Save: Instead of sleep mode, turn off game systems when you’re done to save more energy.

 Shift: To help reduce energy spikes, run your dishwasher after 10 p.m.

 Shift: Do your laundry on weekends, or before or after peak weekday times, to reduce energy spikes.

 There are a lot of small choices you make every day that you hardly notice but make a huge difference in the lives of others.
-Choices like holding the elevator door open or letting a frazzled parent check out in front of you at the store.
+Choices like holding the elevator door open or letting a busy parent check out in front of you at the store.
 Making small changes in when and how you use energy makes a big difference, too.
 Especially the choices you make during the mornings and evenings, when energy use spikes.
 During these times, if you were to shift some of your energy use a little earlier or a little later, you’d help reduce those energy spikes.
 And with fewer spikes, we can keep prices low and use more renewable energy.

 - Save: Whether it’s clothes or dishes, always run full loads to save energy.

 - Save: Instead of sleep mode, turn off game systems when you’re done to save more energy.

 - Save: Invest in ENERGY STAR® certified appliances to save energy.